wso2/docs-choreo-dev/en/docs/get-started/quick-start-guide.md

  10. Click **Save**.

 !!!info
     You can click the **</>** icon on the top left corner of the editor if you want to work in the code view.
 Depending on your expertise, you can work in the low-code view or the pro-code view.
-You can also work in both views simultaneously.
+You can also work on both views simultaneously.
     ![Editor View](../assets/img/get-started/low-code-pro-code-side-by-side.png){.cInlineImage-full}

 ### Step 2: Run and test the REST API